corllete/apos-ds/README.md

 You should see `apos-ds_mongodb-data` (or similar if you cloned in different than the default folder).
 Execute `docker volume rm apos-ds_mongodb-data` to remove it.

-## Run in development
+## Run it

-The app to be run is slightly modified [Apostrophe 3 boilerplate](https://github.com/apostrophecms/a3-boilerplate).
+The demo app `packages/app` is slightly modified [Apostrophe 3 boilerplate](https://github.com/apostrophecms/a3-boilerplate).
 In order to be able to add page and attach the design system to it, you have to create user:
 ```sh
 cd packages/app && node app @apostrophecms/user:add admin admin